davidski/evaluator/README.md

 ## Installation

 Install Evaluator via the standard CRAN mechanisms.
-If you wish to use the optional, but recommended, reporting functions, use the `dependencies = TRUE` option to install the needed additional packages are available.
+If you wish to use the optional, but recommended, reporting functions, also install the suggested dependencies.
+These additional packages are not needed for modelling, but are used in the generation of reports.

 ``` r
 install.packages("evaluator", dependencies = TRUE)
 ```

-If you wish to run the development (and potentially bleeding edge) version of Evaluator, you can install directly from GitHub via the following `devtools` command.
+If you wish to run the development (and potentially bleeding edge) version of Evaluator, you can install directly from GitHub with the following `devtools` command.

 ``` r